Academic Policies

 Matriculated students in the College or in any division of the University (undergraduate or graduate) may audit (i.e., attend lectures without intending to receive credit) any course in the College with the consent of, and under the conditions established by, the instructor and the department.
 Auditors may not preempt space required for registered students.
 Courses cannot be audited as a means of satisfying requirements for an Incomplete grade or as a means of changing a previous grade.
 Special (visiting or non-degree) students may not audit courses.

-Effective with the fall 2020 term, and following Office of the Registrar policy, auditors must be fully registered for audited courses in Albert and are charged full tuition, but do not earn points.
+Effective with the fall 2020 term, and following Office of the Registrar policy, auditors must be fully registered for audited courses in Albert and are charged full tuition, but do not earn credits.
 They receive the grade of "R" which is not computed in the grade point average.
 If they are not CAS students, they must have permission from their home school, and their advisers or deans' offices must confirm with the College before approval to audit a CAS course is granted.

 Students do not register themselves as auditors on Albert; the process requires a signed add/drop form sent to the Office of the Registrar with "register as auditor" noted in the special processing section.